-- 1 The examination room will open at least 15 minutes before the examination begins.
-From the time the examination room is opened, students may enter and take a seat at the positions where the exams are place or, if applicable, in accordance with the seating plan posted by the room entrance. - 2 A seat shall be reserved for each student who has registered for the examination in conformity with the registration procedure.
+- 1. The exam room will open at least 15 minutes before the exam begins.
+From the time the exam room is opened, students may enter and take a seat at the positions where the exams are place or, if applicable, in accordance with the seating plan posted by the room entrance. - 2.
+A seat shall be reserved for each student who has registered for the exam in conformity with the registration procedure.